Reikaa/headTrackingOSC/README.md

 A reactive display that changes the level of detail depending on the distance of the viewer.

 Built in Processing using Kyle McDonald's FaceOSC (https://github.com/kylemcdonald/ofxFaceTracker/downloads).
+Extensible design configurable via xml file.

 Developed for Peter Ziegler at the Royal College of Art, London.